Overview of PAYE Settlement Agreements : Legislation - ITEPA

 705 Approximations allowed in calculations

-PAYE Regulations may provide for a PAYE settlement agreement to allow sums which an employer is to account for-
+PAYE Regulations may provide for a PSA to allow sums which an employer is to account for-

 - to be computed, if two or more persons hold employments to which the agreement relates, by reference to a number of those persons all taken together;